Meso-Zooplankton Food-Webs in Intermittent Upwelling Systems: An Overlooked Link in a Productive Ocean (MEZCAL)

 The northern California Current (NCC) is a dynamic, highly productive major eastern boundary current that exhibits strong physical and ecosystem variability spatially and on seasonal, interannual, and decadal time scales.
 Strong latitudinal gradients in the seasonality and timing of upwelling within the NCC make it a highly suitable setting for testing hypotheses regarding potential contributions of different trophic pathways to ecosystem productivity and the roles of diverse meso-zooplankton in mediating these transfers.
 Shifts in major currents, including upwelling strength, together with temperature-induced latitudinal shifts in species ranges that are already occurring and predicted to continue will have major effects on interactions among species, and consequently, food webs.
 Understanding these interactions and predicting future changes is highly relevant to science, society, and economies.

-Beginning in February 2018, we will be sampling the winter and summer seasons in the NCC off central Oregon where upwelling is intermittent and off northern California where upwelling is more continuous.
-We will be using the high resolution In Situ Ichthyoplankton Imaging System (ISIIS) to obtain an accurate description of meso-zooplankton communities: their abundances, and horizontal and vertical spatial distributions, over contrasting upwelling/downwelling system dynamics.
+In 2018 and 2019, we sampled the winter and summer seasons in the NCC off central Oregon where upwelling is intermittent and off northern California where upwelling is more continuous.
+We used the high resolution In Situ Ichthyoplankton Imaging System (ISIIS) to obtain an accurate description of meso-zooplankton communities: their abundances, and horizontal and vertical spatial distributions, over contrasting upwelling/downwelling system dynamics.
 This novel system is able to image zooplankton over a range of sizes as they occur naturally in the wild.
 Continuous images are fed through a processing and classification pipeline that uses computer algorithms to segment and classify individual plankton.
-In parallel, we will collect depth-discrete mesozooplankton samples to quantify seasonal diets for larval fishes and gelatinous zooplankton and prey-specific growth rates of larval fishes.
+In parallel, we collected depth-discrete mesozooplankton samples to quantify seasonal diets for larval fishes and gelatinous zooplankton and prey-specific growth rates of larval fishes.
 Stable isotope analysis of mesozooplankton predators and prey will reveal the relative role of new vs. regenerated production in sustaining food webs in the NCC.